Thet-Wai-123/In-Memory_Database/API.md

 ### `Begin()` - Method

-Starts an explicit transaction, will not commit until commit.
+Starts an explicit transaction with assigned transaction id, that is tied with the async context.
+However, by default, if you call a CRUD method, affecting rows, it'll automatically and implicitly start new transaction and commit in one-line.

+Does not support recursive calls.

 ### `Commit()` - Method

 Commit on-going transaction.
+Throws exception if there is no on-going transactions.

 ### `Abort()` - Method